 - An option for travelers might be to purchase an annual policy instead of a per-trip policy.
 Annual policies are often much better values than purchasing per-trip policies.
 This makes good sense for those taking more than one trip per year.

-- Not only is it important to understand what is covered with a travel insurance policy, understand what is NOT covered.
+- Not only is it important to understand what is covered with a travelers insurance policy, understand what is NOT covered.
 Depending upon the policy, cancellations/delays due to epidemics like the Corona Virus may not be covered.
 Other common exceptions to coverage are civil unrest, pre-existing medical conditions, or bankruptcy of a travel supplier.